 - Measure it and use the below chart to determine your ring size

 Tips & Tricks: It is always a good idea to visit a jewelry shop to have your finger measured, if possible, this would be the best option to figure out your correct size.
-Contact us HERE if you have any questions about size and fit.
-We are happy to assist you.

 If ordering from outside of Spain, determine your ring size according to your country’s standard, then use the International Ring Size Chart to convert to the corresponding Spanish ring size.